Satyam (2008 film): Plot

 During his attempts to establish the truth, Sathyam faces various troubles.
 The Minister's proxies give him various troubles by killing children by offering them ice creams laced with drugs to eat and killing his mother.
 When Sathyam arrests Acharya, the Minister's proxy, and takes him to court, the Minister's henchmen attack him while driving and Sathyam is stabbed.
 Thillanayagam (Dilli Babu in Telugu version), the other proxy, shoots Acharya and blames Sathyam.
 Sathyam performs his mother's funeral rites and is suspended from the force and jailed.
 Manicka Vel, to be released the next day, feels sad for Sathyam and laments his loss in the jail.
 Thillanayagam runs for MLA with the Minister's support so that he cannot be harmed by Sathyam.
-He gloats to Sathyam at the jail about his newfound power and challenges Sathyam's honor and dignity.
+He gloats to Sathyam at the jail about his newfound power and challenges Sathyam's honour and dignity.

 At a public rally for Thillanayagam's candidature, the Kondal Dasan openly challenges and insults Sathyam, who is released from jail by a sympathetic officer and coming to disrupt the public rally.
 Manicka Vel stands in the corner aiming to kill Thillanayagam and the Dasan.
 Sathyam arrives and exposes the Minister and Thillanayagam by shooting them and forcing them to confess the truth about the Minister's intentions and the death of the proxy.
 Thillanayagam reveals everything about himself, Acharya, and Dasan.
 While lamenting the situation he is in and calling for reform, Sathyam is shot by the Minister's henchman and questions the honesty and trust his people and fellow officers have in him.
 Manicka Vel arrives on the scene and salutes Sathyam, with other officers following suit.
 A newscast is shown with Kondal Dasan and Thillanayagam being arrested and Sathyam is reinstated in the police force.
 Sathyam is promoted to Deputy Commissioner by the Chief Minister and marries Deivanayaki, and the credits roll.